josephdadams/TallyArbiter-RelayListener/readme.md

 Each Relay Group will be represented as a listener client on the Tally Arbiter server.

-Once your configuration file is created and you've made the physical connections to your contact closure devices, start up the Tally Arbiter Relay Controller and it will attempt to connect to the Tally Arbiter Server.
+Once your configuration file is created and you've made the physical connections to your contact closure devices, start up the Tally Arbiter Relay Listener and it will attempt to connect to the Tally Arbiter Server.

 # Improvements and Suggestions
 I welcome all improvements and suggestions.
 You can submit issues and pull requests, or contact me through [my blog](http://www.techministry.blog).